exaterin/App-for-preparing-for-exams/README.md

 # Semestral-work_2
-App for prepareing for exams, made with Xamarin.Forms
+App for preparing for exams, made with Xamarin.Forms